DataBiosphere/tanagra/docs/ACCESS_CONTROL.md

 ### AouWorkbench Access Control
 Access control is enforced on studies only.
 For studies and their child artifacts (e.g. cohorts), send a request to the AoU Researcher Workbench API to check access on the containing workspace.
-Expect the Tanagra study id to be the same as the workbench workspace id. =For underlays, allow everything.
+Expect the Tanagra study id to be the same as the workbench workspace id.
+For underlays, allow everything.
 This was written to support the AoU deployment.
 ```
 tanagra:
     access-control: